Haruneko19/Haruneko19/README.md

 Coding and software development 🖥️
-Bridging IT and business for innovative solutions 🌐 Basketball and teamwork both on and off the court 🏀
-🌱 Currently Exploring:
+Bridging IT and business for innovative solutions 🌐 Video Games and teamwork both on and off on the gaming 🌱 Currently Exploring:

 Mobile app development